meghanministri/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-A total 369,711 votes were cast.
+A total 369,711 votes were cast in the election.

 The candidates were:
-Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane
+Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.

 Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
 Diana DeGette received 73.8% of the vote and 272,829 number of votes.